 Do I have to do anything when crossing the border?

 No. Once the eSIM is activated in the first country, when you cross into Canada or Mexico, your phone automatically reconnects to the local network of the new destination.
-You don't change cards, reactivate, or look for a store.
+You don't change cards, reactivate, or search for a store.
 Everything is automatic.

 Conclusion

-The North America eSIM is designed for trips that combine the United States, Canada, and Mexico: a single plan, coverage in all three, and zero hassle when crossing borders.
+The North America eSIM is designed for trips combining the United States, Canada, and Mexico: a single plan, coverage in all three, and zero hassle when crossing borders.
 If your itinerary touches more than one country, it's the most convenient option and usually the cheapest.
 Travel with the North America eSIM and have data in all three countries from the moment you land until you return home.